-Partnerships Framework - The Council does not have a formal Partnership provide Framework in place assurance that all partnerships have management governance. adequate and performance arrangements in place to meet their stated objectives and that they provide value for money in relation to the Council's financial and other resources invested in them.
+Partnerships Framework - The Council does not have a formal Partnership Framework place provide in to assurance that all partnerships have governance, adequate management and performance arrangements in place to meet their stated objectives and that they provide value for money in relation to the Council's financial and other resources invested in them.
 A review of corporate compliance with guidance issued in relation to the administration of Third Sector Schemes also received a 'Red Assurance' opinion in 2014/15

-Partnership working requires a culture of shared ownership and common working organisations across professional barriers.
-This needs to be underpinned by effective support to officers and Members involved in the partnership and collaborative agenda. and we recognise the need strengthen this to maximise the effectiveness of the partnerships we are involved with.
+Partnership working requires a culture of shared ownership and common organisations working across and professional barriers.
+This needs to be underpinned by effective support to officers and Members involved in the partnership and collaborative agenda. and we recognise the need strengthen this maximise the to effectiveness of the partnerships we are involved with.